dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 Now we'll be formatting the USB to prep for both the macOS installer and OpenCore.
 We'll want to use macOS Extended(HFS+) with a GUID partition map.
 What this will do is create 2 partitions.
 The main `MyVolume` and a second called `EFI` which is used as a boot partition where your firmware will check for boot files.

+* Note by default Disk Utility only shows partitions, press Cmd/Win+2 to show all devices(Alternatively you can press the view button)

 ![Formatting the USB](/images/installer-guide/mac-install-md/format-usb.png)

 Next run the `createinstallmedia` command provided by [Apple](https://support.apple.com/en-us/HT201372), note that the command is made for USB's formatted with the name `MyVolume`: